 Representative transactions include:

-- Berkshire Hathaway Inc. in its acquisition of Precision Castparts Corp., the merger between H.J.
+- Berkshire Hathaway Inc. in its investment in Home Capital Group, its acquisition of Precision Castparts Corp., the merger between H.J.
 Heinz Company and Kraft Foods Group, its acquisition of Duracell from Procter & Gamble, its acquisition, together with 3G Capital, of H.J.
 Heinz Company, its acquisition of The Lubrizol Corporation and its acquisition of Burlington Northern Santa Fe Corporation; and in connection with the acquisition of Wm.
 Wrigley Jr. Company by Mars, Incorporated.

-- BDT Capital Partners, LLC in connection with its investment in Cox Automotive, as part of Cox Automotive's acquisition of Dealertrack Technologies; its investment in the acquisition, together with majority investor Joh.
-A. Benckiser (JAB), of Peet's Coffee & Tea and Caribou Coffee; and its investment in Colfax Corporation.
+- BDT Capital Partners, LLC in connection with its investment in Cox Automotive, as part of Cox Automotive's acquisition of Dealertrack Technologies; its investments in the acquisitions, together with majority investor Joh.
+A. Benckiser (JAB), of Panera Bread, Peet's Coffee & Tea and Caribou Coffee; and its investment in Colfax Corporation.

 - Internet Brands Inc. in its sale to global investment firm KKR.

 - Greenhill & Company in its role as financial advisor to the Board of Directors of Safeway Inc., in its transaction with Cerberus Capital.

 - Silver Point Capital in certain investment transactions.